X01XX/forth-memory-management/README.md

 On deallocation, the first cell of an item is zeroed out, to make use problems apparent.

-Allocations, and deallocations, causes increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the array-stack.
+Allocations, and deallocations, cause increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the array-stack.

 That a stack is used to provide memory management to a stack-based language is sublime.